Guitar Finger Exercises for Strength, Flexibility, and Independence

 For best results, pick an exercise that is challenging but manageable for you.
 Then stay with that one fingering exercise long enough to get the good it offers.

-If you’re just beginning, the first guitar exercise on this page is a perfect one.
+If you’re just getting started with playing guitar, the first guitar exercise on this page is a perfect one.
 Do it daily until you can perform it quickly and easily, and the challenge fades.
 Then move to the next.

-Also, there is more to the guitar than just moving our fingers.
+Also, there is more to playing guitar than just getting our fingers moving.
 While exercises are fun, we also need to practice other things.
 Guitar technique is always useful.
 And learning how to play pieces of music is rewarding and engaging.

-Exercises are a wonderful addition to any practice.
+Exercises are a wonderful addition to any practice routine.
 And this is doubly so when we keep a steady rhythm and stay aware and focused on the current moment.

 Hi, I’m Allen Mathews.